 ENPARK aims to provide commercial and residential space, research centers, education and leisure facilities.
 Companies operating in ENPARK will be part of a fully integrated knowledge community offering opportunities for partnerships, networking and a comprehensive support system for success.

-It feature manufacturing companies with environmentally-friendly production lines, residential communities and retail space, including shopping, dining, and entertainment outlets.
+It features manufacturing companies with environmentally-friendly production lines, residential communities and retail space, including shopping, dining, and entertainment outlets.

 The commercial component of ENPARK includes expansive open areas, niche business centres and office space while the residential part includes ecologically friendly tower apartments and lofts, detached villas and townhouses catering to different lifestyles and income.

 - Renewable Energy

 - Energy Storage

 - Energy Transmission and Distribution

 - Energy Efficiency Equipment Energy Efficiency Equipment